Zgn75/League-LP-Tracker/README.md

 If you have any questions, feel free to ask me through the [Issues](https://github.com/Zgn75/League-LP-Tracker/issues) page.

-# 1.1 Devlogs
+# 1.2 Devlogs

-Hotfixes overall
+Added new features, fixed bugs

+Able to access/change data easier

 ## ⚠️ READ THIS IF YOU HAVE ANY SUSPICIONS ABOUT THIS PROJECT ⚠️